metahdev/metahdev.github.io/_pages/about.md

 layout: single
 author_profile: true
 ---
-I am an 18-years-old teenager from Atyrau, Kazakhstan.
-I enjoy playing video games and cycling.
-I am also a huge fan of the Black Keys music band.
+I am a 2nd year Electrical Engineering & Computer Sciences student at the University of California, Berkeley.
+I am originally from Atyrau, Kazakhstan.

-I started developing iOS apps at the age of 14 and instantly fell in love with the process.
-I also enjoy sharing with people, and that’s why I decided to start this blog.
+I started developing iOS apps at the age of 14.
+For some time I enjoyed writing articles about it, and they are archived on this website.

 ![full](/assets/images/about/me.png){: .full}
 <p style="text-align:center"><span style="color:gray"><sup><sub>an image from wwdcscholars.com</sub></sup></span></p>